Ibrahimkhan398/Python/Readme.md

-this repository contains all the python related stuff
+This repository contains all the python related stuff